sumayyaedakkarakath/Retail-Sales-Tableau-Dashboard/README.md

 # Retail Sales Tableau Dashboard
 ## Project Overview

-This project visualizes retail sales performance across multiple stores and product categories using Tableau.
+This project visualizes retail sales performance using sampled M5 Accuracy dataset across multiple stores and product categories using Tableau.
 The goal is to explore how sales vary over time, stores, departments, and events, revealing hidden insights that can help optimize operations, inventory, and promotional strategies.

 The dashboards starts with a big-picture overview, diving into store-level performance, and finally uncovering seasonal and event-driven patterns that shape retail behavior.